opensearch-project/project-website/_posts/2023-03-23-extensibility-roadmap.markdown

 We aim for extensions to become the preferred mechanism for providing functionality in OpenSearch/Dashboards.
 Having multiple competing implementations will produce extensions with high performance, improved security, and versatile features for all categories of users, administrators and developers.

 ## Extensions Roadmap

+The proposed projects below are in order, but please note that many of these can be done in parallel.

-### Experimental SDKs, move extensibility concerns out of the monoliths
+### Provide experimental SDKs and move extensibility concerns out of the monoliths

 First, we plan to introduce an OpenSearch SDK and an OpenSearch Dashboards SDK and refactor OpenSearch/Dashboards cores to support them as needed.
 This creates both a logical and a physical separation between extensions and their hosts.
 You should be able to author an extension that is compatible with all minor versions of an OpenSearch/Dashboards release and to upgrade OpenSearch/Dashboards without having to upgrade an installed extension.